josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/🔥_suppression_and_quasi_suppression.md

 # 🔥 Suppression and Quasi-Suppression
 **First created:** 2025-09-18 | **Last updated:** 2025-10-03
-*How both censorship and scarcity fuel the same rebound effect*
+*How both censorship and scarcity fuel the same rebound effect.*

 ---